tldraw/tldraw/README.md

 ## What is tldraw?

 tldraw is a collaborative digital whiteboard available at [tldraw.com](https://tldraw.com).
 Its editor, user interface, and other underlying libraries are open source and available in this repository.
 They are also distributed on npm.
-You can use tldraw to create a drop-in whiteboard for your product or as the foundation on which to build your own inifinite canvas applications.
+You can use tldraw to create a drop-in whiteboard for your product or as the foundation on which to build your own infinite canvas applications.

 Learn more at [tldraw.dev](https://tldraw.dev).